dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 In this section we are going to look at examples of several monads.

 * The simplest of all monads is the $Identity$ monad.
-It does not decorate computations with any effect or information. {== It is basically just a function application. ==}{>> I'm not sure I understand this sentece.
-It's true that `bind` is simply function application but your "It" seems to refer to the monad and the monad itself is not function application.
-The monad is just a pure value <<} We provide a definition of $Identity$ in Haskell below:
+It does not decorate computations with any effect or information.
+The $bind$ operation for the
+  $Identity$ monad is basically just a function application.
+We provide a definition of $Identity$ in Haskell below:

     ~~~{.haskell}
     newtype Identity a = Identity a